-All town and city centres are different in terms of history, geography, economy, demography and culture and so adopting a one size fits all approach to re-imagining town centres is not going to work.
-However, left to central government based in London, many fear that this is exactly what will happen.
-And, so far, the range of solutions generated by central government are less than inspiring.
+All town and city centres have their unique characteristics in terms of history, geography, economy, demography, and culture.
+Therefore, adopting a one-size-fits-all approach to reimagining town centres is unlikely to be effective.
+However, if the decision-making power remains solely in the hands of the central government based in London, there are concerns that this is precisely what will happen.
+So far, the solutions proposed by the central government have been less than inspiring.

-Since 2015, the Government has been pursuing the deregulation of an important aspect of town planning, Permitted Development Rights.
-What this means is that developers can ignore minimum space standards, access to natural light, adequate ventilation and fire protection, the health and safety of occupants and amenities like safe play areas for children.
-Nor do not need to consider the carbon footprint of the building or even if the site is wholly unsuitable for housing, which many of the industrial and storage sites are.
+Since 2015, the government has been pursuing the deregulation of an important aspect of town planning known as Permitted Development Rights.
+This allows developers to ignore minimum space standards, access to natural light, adequate ventilation, fire protection, the health and safety of occupants, and amenities like safe play areas for children.
+Moreover, developers are not required to consider the carbon footprint of the building or even whether the site is suitable for housing, which is the case with many industrial and storage sites.

-This doesn’t seem like building back better, and in any case simply replacing unwanted retail units with housing of dubious quality won’t re-invigorate our town centres.
-Instead it will result in a different land use pattern but monocultural all the same.
+Simply replacing unwanted retail units with housing of questionable quality will not revitalise our town centres.
+Instead, it will lead to a different land use pattern but with a similar monocultural outcome.

 The government-commissioned High Street Task Force, established in 2018, offers more promising prospects with its financial support and a pool of around 150 high street "experts" who can act as mentors and advisors to local authorities during the redevelopment process.